rvss-australia/RVSS_Need4Speed/instructions/ControlRobot.md

 2. ```git submodule init``` followed by ```git submodule update```

 **I'm getting a "ModuleNotFound" error?**
-Check that you have activated your conda environment that contains the packages required for the workshop.
+Check that you have activated your pixi environment that contains the packages required for the workshop.
 Refer to the [preparation instructions](https://github.com/rvss-australia/RVSS_Need4Speed/blob/main/instructions/Preparation.md)

 **I want to ssh onto the robot!**
 You should not need to do this at any point.
 Please check with one of the workshop organisers before changing code directly on the PiBot.
 If they give you the go ahead, you can: